 The Dutch embrace an element of suspense on St. Nicholas Eve, too, when they typically exchange gifts.
 In fact, the Dutch often call them “surprises,” and for good reason: many families enjoy challenging their gift recipients by wrapping a tiny gift inside a huge box, concealing a gem inside a rich, thick pudding or sinking a coin deep within a vegetable.
 The hunt becomes part of the fun.

-spend an entire evening deciphering clues and riddles that lead them to their gifts.
+Similarly, Sinterklaas “treasure hunt” parties are popular during Christmas in the Netherlands, and families can spend an entire evening deciphering clues and riddles that lead them to their gifts.
 The evening is sweetened by the inclusion of marzipan, or pastries that are made in the shape of the first letter of the names of people who attend the party.

-To top off the evening, Dutch families will celebrate with food prepared in a gourmetten, or a small, tabletop grill that they gather around to cook dinner in together.
+To top off the evening, Dutch families celebrate with food prepared in a gourmetten, or a small, tabletop grill that they gather around to cook dinner in together.
 The gourmetten may be divided into sections: the bottom, where bite-sized pieces of meat, potatoes and vegetables are grilled, and the top, where people scoop up the cooked food with a small spatula and eat it.

 The bottom portion of the gourmetten may be further divided into sections to accommodate different grilling preferences, from rare to well-done.
 So if people are in a hurry to eat, or wish to eat a full plate of food in one sitting, setting up the gourmetten is probably not a good idea.
-But during Christmas, and especially for social families, the gourmetten is an ideal way to bring everyone together for a leisurely meal -- especially if there is enough brood (bread), Gouda cheese (for which the Netherlands is famous) and knofloofkboter (garlic butter) to go around.
+But during Christmas in the Netherlands, and especially for social families, the gourmetten is an ideal way to bring everyone together for a leisurely meal -- especially if there is enough brood (bread), Gouda cheese (for which the Netherlands is famous) and knofloofkboter (garlic butter) to go around.

 In places where the gourmetten hasn’t caught on, Dutch families might enjoy roasted pork or goose, turkey, rabbit or venison.
 Universally, the Dutch indulge their taste for sweets with stolen (a round bread filled with almond paste and sweet fruit), speculaas (molded spice cookies), kerstkransies (Christmas wreath cookies) and kerstkrans (a wreath-shaped pastry decorated with fruit and filled with sweet almond paste).

 Christmas Day is usually much quieter in the Netherlands, as is December 26, which is known as “Second Christmas Day.”

 Still, the Dutch may strain to hear expressions of "Vrolijk Kerstfeest" (Merry Christmas), for farmers blow horns across the fields and captains trigger their foghorns in a final announcement of Christ’s birth.
-The Dutch say the sounds vibrate off the North Sea -- and, if so, it seems like the perfect ending for a season that also begins along the shore, with the arrival of the country’s beloved St. Nicholas.
+The Dutch say the sounds vibrate off the North Sea.
+If so, it seems like the perfect ending to a season that also begins along the shore, with the arrival of the country’s beloved St. Nicholas.